CRFSFS Author Guidelines

 If the data has not been archived in a public repository, to assist in the review process, the editors may request the original data for review.

-Manuscripts must follow the name-year reference format specified in APA style, detailed in the Publication Manual of the Americal Psychological Association, 7th Edition, 2020.
-Refer to apastyle.org for examples.
+The journal allows submissions in any reference style, but the editor may ask you to update the reference style at the revision stage.
+References will be published in Chicago Manual of Style.
 Cite only necessary publications and use primary rather than secondary references when possible.
 It is acceptable to cite work that is “forthcoming” (that is, accepted but not yet published) with the pertinent year and, if available, the DOI.
 Works that are “submitted” and under review are not to be cited.
 Use of reference management software such as EndNote is highly recommended.

-When the author’s name is part of the sentence structure, the citation consists of the year (in parenthesis) immediately following the name.
-Otherwise, place both the name and the year in parentheses, separated by a comma.
+When the author’s name is part of the sentence structure, the citation consists of Author Name (year).
+Otherwise, place both the name and the year in parentheses.
 If the work has two authors, cite with both names.
 If the work has three or more authors, always cite with the first author’s surname followed by “et al.” Use commas to separate publications in different years by the same author.
 Cite two or more publications of different authors in chronological sequence, from earliest to latest, separated by semicolons.

 Examples: